oauth-wg/oauth-browser-based-apps/oauth-browser-based-apps.md

 --- abstract

-This specification details the security considerations that must be taken into account when developing browser-based applications, as well as best practices for how they can securely implement OAuth 2.0.
+This specification details the security considerations and best practices that must be taken into account when developing browser-based applications that use OAuth 2.0.

 --- middle